Matter -

 2. Plant Reproduction

-This topic will heighten students’ awareness of the ecosystem by looking at different species and how environmental changes affect species’ population.
-Students will also learn about the structure of plants and how plants reproduce.
+This topic will heighten students’ awareness of ecosystems by looking at different species and how environmental changes affect species population.
+Students will also learn about the structure of plants and how plants reproduce including seed dispersal and pollination

 A group of living things that have more in common with each other than with other groups.